synesthesia/site2019/content/note/2020/weeknote-2020-w16-19/index.md

 Terraform is in general quite straightforward, although I did have to learn a few tricks to resync my state with the remote build after a couple of manual changes.

 Ansible is clearly very powerful, and with that power there's quite a learning curve.
-Still it quite there with the full stack installation, and after that I want to get some common maintenance operations under playbook control.
+Still not quite there with the full stack installation, and after that I want to get some common maintenance operations under playbook control.